qingxiangguo/Tools-for-Cancer-Genome-Analysis/contents/VISOR.md

 # Generate 18000 non-overlapping random variants, with mean length 200 Kb, with a fixed ratio.

-# Sometimes you need to convert VCF to VIOSR BED file, the tips is
+# Sometimes you need to convert VCF to  BED file, the tips is
 vcf to BED, insertion point-1, start-1, end point unchanged For example